 "What I love most about the all-girls’ environment is their eagerness to learn, willingness to support their classmates, and their unabashed confidence.
 I also love they give more attention to their learning than to their appearance–messy bun getting things done."

-Theology Faculty Campus Minister for Liturgy & Prayer BA in Music, English; Theology Minor, University of Notre Dame MSM, in Choral Conducting, University of Notre Dame LennonC@dsha.info
+Theology Faculty BA in Music, English; Theology Minor, University of Notre Dame MSM, in Choral Conducting, University of Notre Dame LennonC@dsha.info

 "I find working with young girls in their faith journey the most rewarding aspect of my job.
 I am fortunate enough to work in faith formation both in the chapel with prayer and liturgy and in the theology classroom.
 It is rewarding to see students across their four years, teaching them as freshmen to seeing them serve as liturgical ministers at their Baccalaureate Mass."

-Theology Faculty Freshman Softball Coach BA in History, Political Science, UW-Whitewater MA in Elementary Education, Alverno College MA in Religious Studies, Cardinal Stritch University PavlovichD@dsha.info
+Theology Faculty Freshman Softball Coach Hometown Heroes Moderator BA in History, Political Science, UW-Whitewater MA in Elementary Education, Alverno College MA in Religious Studies, Cardinal Stritch University PavlovichD@dsha.info

 "I love the constant commitment to excellence displayed by my students.
 Whether in the classroom, in extracurricular activities like athletics, or in the development of their faith, the students of DSHA always make the effort to do the very best of which they are capable.
 Their dedication inspires me to give them my personal best each and every day."

-Semester 1: The Bible: The Living Word of God—9051 This freshmen course provides an introduction to The Sacred Scriptures unfolding story of salvation, with a particular focus on Jesus Christ as its fulfillment revealed in the New Testament.
-Divine and natural revelation is explored, as are biblical inspiration and interpretation.
+Semester 1: The Bible: The Living Word of God—9051 This freshmen course is an introduction to the Sacred Scriptures’ unfolding story of salvation in the Old Testament, with a Christian understanding that Jesus Christ is its fulfillment revealed in the New Testament.
+Divine and natural revelation are explored, as are biblical inspiration and interpretation; i.e., biblical exegesis.
 This course guides students in coming to know the people and events of salvation history, and in understanding important themes of creation, human dignity, and covenant.
-Semester 2: Christology: Jesus Christ and the Paschal Mystery – 9052 In this second semester freshmen course students more fully encounter Jesus Christ, the Second Person of the Trinity.
+Semester 2: Christology: Jesus Christ and the Paschal Mystery – 9052 In this second semester freshmen course, students more fully encounter Jesus Christ, the Second Person of the Trinity in the four Gospels.
 Students are led toward a deeper understanding of divine revelation, the Trinity, Incarnation, Christian discipleship, and salvation through the Paschal Mystery.
 This course guides students in understanding important themes of the Kingdom of God, the Beatitudes, miracles, forgiveness, and human suffering.

 Semester 1: The Sacramental Life: Encounters with Christ - 9101